-Hearing officer means a citizen appointed by the Administrator, deemed to have the requisite training, education, experience or civic activity to justly and fairly hear and decide on matters of public nuisance.
+Hearing officer: Appointed by the Administrator, deemed to have the requisite training, education, experience or civic activity to justly and fairly hear and decide on matters of public nuisance.

 Industrial wastes means all liquid and water-borne solid, liquid or gaseous wastes resulting from industrial manufacturing, food processing operation, processing any natural resource or mixture of such wastes with water or domestic sewage.